Here’s a wealth of information about SPRING-PLANTED DIVERSE bulbs

 we formerly offered, see our Canna Archives

-Although little known today, Colette (1873-1954) was the highly regarded French author of some 50 novels, many of them considered scandalously sensual at the time.
+Although little known today, Colette was the highly acclaimed French author of some 50 novels, many of them scandalously sensual.
+In “The Gardenia’s Monologue,” which is one of the essays in her 1948 book For an Herbarium, that famously fragrant flower scorns all of her scented rivals, except one:

 To savor the sublime fragrance that inspired Colette, order your single or double tuberoses now for April delivery.
 (And thanks to Toni Russo of Solon, Iowa, for sharing this essay with us!)
 (Jan.
 2017)